As parents to 8 children, we enjoyed reading this post! Thank you

 5. Fight entitlement by serving

-Entitlement has become epidemic.
+Entitlement has become an epidemic.
 Kids’ expectations are so high they don’t know what things are worth or how to express appreciation.
 I loved the episode in the Bill Cosby Show where his daughter, Vanessa, looked at all the stuff in her house and declared, “Dad, we’re rich!”
 To which Cosby responded, “No, I’m rich – you’re poor!”

 To teach our kids responsibility, we gave them regular chores.
 We also gave them opportunities to serve others needier than themselves.
 I was so proud of Karen the day she took a couple of the kids to the church so they could help clean it.

 All this sounds counter-culture and maybe a bit radical.
 It helps to find mentors who can help you understand strategy at a time when so much is changing.
-Parents are up against a huge challenge in a society where it is normal to for young people to be anxious.
+Parents are up against a huge challenge in a society where it is normal for young people to be anxious.
 We need to consider whatever it takes to really help their kids get to a place where they are thriving as adults.

-On the other side of our parenting project, Karen and I are are thrilled with the way our kids are continuing to live their lives and to invest deeply in their children.
+On the other side of our parenting project, Karen and I are thrilled with the way our kids are continuing to live their lives and invest deeply in their children.
 As we see our grandchildren growing up, we see that the hard work was worth it.

 8 children – wow!